 Throughout the season, specifications and equipment details contained within this handbook may change.
 Please refer to our online handbooks (www.swiftgroup.co.uk) for the most up-to-date version of your handbook.

-Customers should note that there are two handbooks, the User Handbook which contains general information for the use and care of your product and the Technical Handbook, which contains technical information, weights and dimensions of your product.
+This handbook contains general information for the use and care of your product.
+It also contains technical information and weights and dimensions of your product.